Skip to main content

 };

-• Helper function to retrieve the budget ID from input parameter or YNAB_BUDGET_ID environment variable.
+• Helper function `getBudgetId` that resolves the budget ID from input or falls back to the YNAB_BUDGET_ID environment variable.

 function getBudgetId(inputBudgetId?: string): string {